The CEFC invests in a broad range of clean energy opportunities to accelerate the clean energy transition of Australia’s 50 largest cities

-Reflecting the diverse and vibrant nature of our cities, finance can be used across the urban environment to deliver clean energy benefits to commercial, industrial and residential property; low emissions transport and energy efficient large-scale economic infrastructure; as well as local government, educational and community assets.
+CEFC finance is being used across the urban environment to deliver clean energy benefits to commercial, industrial and residential property.
+We invest in low emissions transport and cleaner infrastructure, as well as manufacturing, educational and community assets.